lightningH19/PrimerProyectoAvent/README.md

 # PrimerRepositorioAvent
-This is my first ropository in the classes of aventurina.idi.
+This is my first repository in the classes of aventurina.idi.